Log in

 There are a number of state and national awards that can be applied for by using this program in your garden club projects.
 Community service projects could be the perfect vehicle for putting the recently gained knowledge to good use.
 Consider the Deep South Garden Club Award #11 Horticulture Award, the FFGC District Award #D-8: District Horticulture Award, FFGC Award #20: Year’s Horticulture Programs, FFGC Award #19: Horticulture, FFGC Award #21: Horticultural Achievement, FFGC Award # 26: Membership Increase Through Horticultural Activities, FFGC Award #32: Park Planting, FFGC Award #34: City Public Planting, FFGC Award #36: Community Service Award, FFGC Award #37: School Grounds Beautification, FFGC Award # 42: Landscaping a Balcony Award, FFGC Award # 44: Native Plant Landscaping, FFGC Award #90: Horticulture Program, and so many others.
 Take the time to look for an appropriate project that fits with your “Digging It” learning experiences and then apply for the award.

-HOME ABOUT US ARBOR DAY AWARDS CALENDAR CONVENTION DIRECTORY DISTRICTS FIND A CLUB FL.
+HOME ABOUT US ARBOR DAY AWARDS CALENDAR DIRECTORY DISTRICTS FIND A CLUB FL.
 FLOWER SHOW JUDGES FORMS S.E.E.K.
 TRAVEL TRI-COUNCIL WEKIVA YOUTH CAMP

 VENUE AVAILABLE FOR SPECIAL EVENT RENTAL | Cocktails Catering at 407-446-2878 | www.CocktailsCatering.com